-Sidenor The parent company of the Sidenor Group.
-Through the Thessaloniki plant of its subsidiary Sidenor Steel Industry, the Company is active in the production of a wide range of steel products from billets to prefabricated steel cages, including products of the SD concrete reinforcing steel and merchant bars.
+Sidenor - The parent company of the Sidenor Group.
+Through the Thessaloniki plant of its subsidiary Sidenor Steel Industry, the Company is active in the production of a wide range of steel products from billets to SD concrete reinforcing steel and merchant bars.
 Sidenor's shares are listed on the Athens Exchange.

-Sovel In its Almyros production facility, Sovel is active in the production of the SDconcrete reinforcing steel lines of products.
-Stomana Industry With production facilities in Pernik, Bulgaria, Stomana Industry manufactures a wide range of steel products from steel plates to SBQ's and merchant bars.
-Dojran Steel With production facilities in Nikolic, FYROM, the company is active in the production of concrete reinforcing products, as well as wire mesh merchant bars and girders.
-Corinth Pipeworks Corinth Pipeworks is the leading company of the Group in the steel pipes business segment.
-With state-of- the-art facilities in the area of Thisvi in Viotia, it delivers a high profile product portfolio that includes steel pipes for oil and gas transmission and hollow structural sections for the construction industry.
+Sovel - In its Almyros production facility, Sovel is active in the production of the SD concrete reinforcing steel, SIDEFIT, SIDEFOR and SIDEFOR PLUS lines of products.

+Stomana Industry - With production facilities in Pernik, Bulgaria, Stomana Industry manufactures a wide range of steel products from steel plates to SBQ's and merchant bars.

+Dojran Steel - With production facilities in Nikolic, FYROM, the company is active in the production of concrete reinforcing products, as well as wire mesh, merchant bars and girders.

+Corinth Pipeworks - Corinth Pipeworks is the leading company of the Group in the steel pipes business segment.
+With state-of-the-art facilities in the area of Thisvi in Viotia, it delivers a high profile product portfolio that includes steel pipes for oil and gas transmission and hollow structural sections for the construction industry.
 Corinth Pipeworks shares are listed on the Athens Exchange.

-ZAO ТМК-СРW ZAO TMK-CPW is a joint venture that resulted from the partnership between Corinth Pipeworks (through its 100% subsidiary Humbel LTD, which controls 49% of the joint venture) and TMK, the largest manufacturer of steel pipes in Russia and one of the top three in the world.
-Through its production facilities in Polevskoy, Russia Zao Tmk-Cpw is active in the manufacturing of pipes and hollow structural sections.
+ZAO TMK-CPW - ZAO TMK-CPW is a joint venture that resulted from the partnership between Corinth Pipeworks (through its 100% subsidiary Humbel LTD, which controls 49% of the joint venture) and TMK, the largest manufacturer of steel pipes in Russia and one of the top three in the world.
+Through its production facilities in manufacturing of pipes and hollow structural sections.

-SIDENOR
+Sidenor Steel & Steel Pipes Sector

+Polevskoy, Russia, ZAO TMK-CPW is active in the

-The following chart provides an overview of the main subsidiaries of Viohalco in the steel sector:
+The chart below provides an overview of the main subsidiaries of Viohalco in the steel sector: